ph4r05/boinc/README.md

 GenWrapper
 =====
-This is GenWrapper project clonned from http://genwrapper.sourceforge.net/ It is modified version of this projects, includes some fixes for problems that I experienced with compilation on linux & windows.
+This is GenWrapper project cloned from http://genwrapper.sourceforge.net/ It is modified version of this projects, includes some fixes for problems that I experienced with compilation on linux & windows.

-It works to compile on linux and windows, with small fixes modifications.
+It works to compile it on linux and windows, with small fixes modifications.

 For detailed documentation about GenWrapper, please reffer to provided web page, or: http://indico.cern.ch/getFile.py/access?contribId=25&resId=1&materialId=slides&confId=56447